A zero-dimensional approach to Hermitian codes: Conclusion

 \section{Conclusion}

-The aim of the paper is to introduce classical geometric tools (such as cohomology) in studying geometric Coding Theory.
-The most common methods to investigate Goppa codes are Weierstrass semigroups, Riemann-Roch theorems, Gr\oe bner bases and other more computational tools (see the References).
-It must be said that many important results can be established through these techniques.
-In this paper it is shown how a more geometric and classical approach could reveal, on the other hand, an interesting bond between the coding-theoretic properties of a Goppa code and the true geometric attributes of the curve used to construct it (such as the geometry of its tangent lines).
-The authors believe that a purely geometric setup could provide a complementary point of view on the topic.
+We introduce classical geometric tools in the study of geometric codes.
+The most common methods to investigate Goppa codes are Weierstrass semigroups, Gr\oe bner bases and other more computational tools (see the References).
+Many important results can be established through these techniques.
+In this paper we show how a more geometric approach can reveal an interesting bond between the coding-theoretic properties of a Goppa code and the true geometric attributes of the underlying curve, such as the geometry of its tangent lines.